 The description of the Restated LTIP (as amended) set forth below is a summary, does not purport to be complete and is qualified in its entirety by reference to the provisions of the Restated LTIP itself.
 The complete text of the Restated LTIP (as amended) is attached as Appendix B to this proxy statement.
 Unless otherwise defined in this summary, capitalized terms used in this summary have the meanings given such terms in the Restated LTIP.

-The following table provides certain important information concerning our existing equity compensation plans as of April 12, 2011:
+The following table provides certain important information concerning our existing equity compensation plans of the Company as of December 31, 2012:

 Equity Compensation Plan Information